vethra25mib10011-cpu/AIML-project-/README.md

 ---

+## Screenshot :
+The screenshot of this project is uploaded in the file App Visuals.md

 ## Conclusion
 This project shows how computer camera can be used to create a touch-less user interface.
 It gives a practical solution for real-world problem when people cannot use touch to use the device.